Marquez Callaway Player Prop Bets for NFL Week 18 | New Orleans vs. Atlanta 1/9/2022

 Matchup vs. Atlanta

-- Against the Falcons, Callaway has averaged 12.5 receiving yards per game in his two career matchups, 31 fewer than his over/under for Sunday's game.
+- In his two matchups against the Falcons, Callaway's 12.5 receiving yards average is 34.0 less than his over/under for Sunday's game (46.5).

-- Callaway has caught a touchdown pass versus the Falcons once, but did not have multiple TDs in that game.
+- Callaway, in two matchups, had a touchdown catch once.
+But he did not have multiple TDs in that game.

-- This week Callaway will face the NFL's 16th-ranked pass defense (245.4 yards allowed per game).
+- The 245.4 passing yards the Falcons allow per game makes them the NFL's 16th-ranked pass defense this season.

 - The Falcons have conceded 28 passing TDs this season (1.8 per game), ranking them 24th among NFL defenses.